Bad People – how many people are bad, really?

 ‘80% of people are no good.’

-He was an engineer in the UK from the 50s onwards and read Khalil Gibran amongst other text to try and uplift himself, so I like to think of him as a progressive.
+Even though he was an engineer in the UK from the 50s onwards, he read Khalil Gibran amongst other text to try and uplift himself.
+As a result I like to think of him as a progressive.

 He was certainly a different thinker, even if he was bound by his patriarchal upbringing.

-He had a very tough childhood and not much in the way of regular parenting, by his account.
+His childhood was tough and he didn’t receive much in the way of regular parenting, by his account.

-Fortunately, his aunt (his mother’s sister), lived next door and made sure he got a hot meal and a bath once a week at least.
+Fortunately, his aunt (his mother’s sister), lived next door.
+She made sure he got a hot meal and a bath once a week at least.

-He was speaking from his own experience there, of course.
+I believe he was speaking from his own experience in that instance.

 Are the majority of people really all ‘bad people’?

-I believe there are good ideas and bad ideas in the world, and if we run them through the brain, body (and Soul) we can change our nature.
+I believe there are good ideas and bad ideas in the world.
+If we run them through the brain, body (and Soul) we can change our nature.

-In truth, there are few people in the world who live their lives totally free from trauma and difficulty, and sometimes a person’s response to their experiences can result in bad behavior.
+In truth, there are few people in the world who live their lives totally free from trauma and difficulty.
+Sometimes a person’s response to their experiences can result in bad behavior.

 After much reading and research to date, I believe there are people in the world who are